Sheldon is now getting a Crossfire???

 So, today I went to take the Crossfire back to the dealer, and I still wasn't 100% sure this is what I should be doing until....
 I'm driving along highway 64 about three miles away from my destination at the Dealer in New Richmond where the road goes down a long, slow hill, and a Bald Eagle soared in from the right and paced me at about 100 feet from the ground for about a quarter mile before zooming off to the left.
 I'm part Native American (Mohawk from the far east end of Quebec) and bald eagles have always had a very special meaning to me so I took this as a very good omen.

 I had spent the morning shopping my financing around a bit as without having the SLK sold first this is a bit of a tricky deal.
 I don't have a million dollars in the bank so things have to fall in place.
 I ended up qualified at three different places so it looks like that will not be a problem.
+Some people even have trouble getting approved for a Titlemax Missouri title loan so this was good news.
 I'll have papers signed Monday and the car will be mine (actually "ours") officially.
 The dealer was going to send the car home with me, but the mechanics were gone for the day, being Saturday at 3:30 p.m., and it needed a couple of more prep things including the first and second gear shifts need to be adjusted so I told them to fix that and do the other things and I'll pick it up at 5:30 Monday so I drove away in my SLK.